gandhi56/gandhi56.github.io/md/econ102/lec1.md

 ### Chapter 10 Unemployment and the demand for labor
-* How do we measure labor market?
-* Why people are not working?
 * Defining and measuring unemployment
-  * unemployment is a situation where someone wants to work but cannot find a job in the current market
-    * people who do nnot have jobs and are not interested in obtaining one are *not* counted as unemployed
   * Statistics Canada defines unemployment as people who
     1. did not work at all in the previous week
     2. were available to work if they had been offered a job
     3. were making efforts to look for a job

 * Measuring unemployment
-  * the labour force refers to the people who are in the working-age population and are either employed or unemployed
+  * the labour force refers to the people who are in the working-age population (aged 15 years or above) and are either employed or unemployed
-  * the unemployment rate is the number of unemployed people divided by the number of people in the labour force: unemployment rate = $\frac{unemployed}{labour force} \times 100%$ where labour force = number of employed and unemployed
+  * the unemployment rate is the number of unemployed people divided by the number of people in the labour force:
+    * unemployment rate = $\frac{unemployed}{labour force} \times 100%$
+    * where labour force = number of employed and unemployed
   * labor-force participation rate (LFPR) determines the state of the economy is also understood by looking at the *labor-force participation rate*
     LFPR = (labor force / working-age-population) x 100%
   * LFP indicates what fraction of the population wants to be working, regardless of whether or not they actually have a job